TDKorn/sphinx-github-style/docs/source/README.rst

 .. note::

-   These links can be used with/instead of the links added by ``sphinx.ext.viewcode``
+   These links can be used with/instead of the links added by :mod:`sphinx.ext.viewcode`
      * They use a newly added ``linkcode-link`` class which can be styled using CSS